Risk Management

 8971385878 db2fe2e49a q Benefits of Incorporating Risk Management into Procedure DocumentsThe author discusses the benefits of incorporating risk management into procedure documents.
 An example procedure for Record Control is included.

-When I was first introduced to FMEA many years ago, I loved it.
-I loved the systematic approach and particularly appreciated using a Process FMEA to explain to those involved with a production process why certain controls had been put in place.
+I loved it when I was first introduced to FMEA many years ago.
+I loved the systematic approach and particularly appreciated using a Process FMEA to explain to those involved in a production process why specific controls had been implemented.
 I enthusiastically taught FMEA to our engineers.
 At the time, our bubbly, buoyant, outcomes-focused Training Manager said to me, “You Quality people have such a negative outlook.
 You’re always looking for what can go wrong!”
 Well, yes, but it’s our role to prevent things from going wrong!
 I’d found a tool to help me with that.

-Next, there was EN 1441, a risk analysis standard that never satisfied, and always felt incomplete.
-ISO 14971 followed, covering the entire lifecycle of a product, with closed feedback loops.
-So now, risks in product and process design were well covered, but ISO 13485 section 7.1 asks us to “establish documented requirements for risk management throughout product realization.”
-Many of us would acknowledge that we could do better, even though we pass audits.
+Next was EN 1441, a risk analysis standard that never satisfied and always felt incomplete.
+ISO 14971 followed, covering the entire lifecycle of a product with closed feedback loops.
+So now, product and process design risks are well covered, but ISO 13485 section 7.1 asks us to “establish documented requirements for risk management throughout product realization.”
+Many of us would acknowledge that we could do better despite passing audits.
 And what about the rest of the quality management system?
 I know that when we document a procedure, we already apply risk management principles in our heads, but we usually don’t apply them systematically or write down the results.

 The Idea

-Recently, Rob Packard and I started work on a project that requires us to generate a full set of documentation for a QMS, compliant with both U.S. and EU requirements, including ISO 13485 and ISO 14971.
-We each had our ideas on how best to write a procedure, but this project provided us an opportunity to get some synergy going.
+Recently, Rob Packard and I started work on a project requiring us to generate a complete set of documentation for a QMS compliant with U.S. and EU requirements, including ISO 13485 and ISO 14971.
+We each had our ideas on how best to write a procedure, but this project allowed us to get some synergy going.
 Rob wanted to address risk management in each procedure.
 “Yes!”
 I said, thinking that there was a chance to fill that gap.
-But then it was my job to develop the template for the procedures and work out how to accomplish this…
+But then, it was my job to develop the template for the procedures and work out how to accomplish this.

-My first results looked very complicated, so I took the KISS (Keep It Simple, Stupid) approach: one column for the hazards and consequences, and one for the risk control measures.
+My first results looked very complicated, so I took the KISS (Keep It Simple, Sweetheart) approach: one column for the hazards and consequences and one for the risk control measures.

 What I didn’t include: